biomassives/sextosol-blog-theme/docs/_posts/indigenous-people-first-nations.md

 One of the most appropriate international agreements in existance to date is known as ILO 169, the Convention (No. 169) concerning Indigenous and Tribal Peoples in Independent Countries.
 Adopted on 27 June 1989 by the General Conference of the International Labour Organisation of the United Nations, this agreement by nations went into force 5 September 1991.
 Find the entire text: [http://www.unhchr.ch/html/menu3/b/62.htm](http://www.unhchr.ch/html/menu3/b/62.htm "http://www.unhchr.ch/html/menu3/b/62.htm")

-The following are cases of progress and cases of resisitance.
+The following are cases of progress and cases of resistance.
 For more information on a case, please consult the internet.

 ## Guatemala: Court Fails to Rule in Favor of Community Radio